Bunnings: marketplace guide

 Listed products

-If you have problems with products not appearing on Mirakl-based marketplaces – especially if you are trying to create products –, check the Listed products page for more information.
+If you have problems with products not appearing on Mirakl-based marketplaces – especially if you are trying to create products, check the Listed products page for more information.
+Use the Channel status filter or the Validation and feedback tab to view all known errors for specific products.

 - Download the CSV file Non-integrated products report.